-To assume that because Islam is complete at the time of Muhammad (SAW), that he was therefore the master of all trades is just absurd.
-Yes, he was amazing in terms of building his ummah.
-However, he did not specialise in healing, that’s just a fact that some people can’t seem to cope with.
+To assume that because Islam is complete at the time of Muhammad (SAW), that he was therefore the master of all trades is incorrect.
+Yes, he was amazing in terms of building his Ummah.
+However, he approved many things which he didn’t specialise in.

 Jesus (AS) raised people from the dead, cured leprosy and did many other forms of healing.
 Compare that to the accomplishment of Muhammad’s (SAW) healing achievements.
 The most Muhammad (SAW) did was to get some evil out of a boy that caused epilepsy.
 The accomplishments of some of the Sahabah was more impressive than this.
 For example, one of the Sahabah used Al-Fatiha to cure poison from a snake.

 Don’t be ashamed of being better than Muhammad (SAW) in the field of Ruqyah.
 Don’t be ashamed of introducing techniques in Ruqyah that the Prophet Muhammad (SAW) never did.
 The Sahabah did not apologise for having knowledge greater than Muhammad (SAW) nor did they apologise for introducing innovation in the field of Ruqyah.
-But somehow today, the pseudo-leaders of Ruqyah make a habit of labelling everything as ‘Bid’ah’ and condemning people because of this ‘Bid’ah’, even though it clearly goes against the what the Prophet (SAW) taught us.
+In contrast, the Prophet Muhammad (SAW) appreciated their efforts.
+But somehow today, a culture has developed that condemns new techniques in Ruqyah as ‘Bid’ah’ (innovation), even though the Prophet accepted and appreciated Bid’ah in Ruqyah.

 What’s perplexing is that the Bid’ah of reading Quran and then blowing into water, in order to consume the ‘Ruqyah water’ is an acceptable Bid’ah (there’s no hadith pertaining to this practice).
 No-one has a problem with Ruqyah water.
 Yet other forms of Bid’ah are rejected.
 The hypocrisy needs to stop.